 From things like camping under the sparkling blanket of the night sky and watching shooting stars at night to desert spelunking, the adventures and excursions we’ve listed below will give you an unforgettable experience.

 Check out our list below for ideas on what’s waiting for you in the Mojave Desert.

-- Best Things to do in Mojave Desert
+- Things to Do in the Mojave Desert

 - 1. Death Valley National Park

 - 4. Stay up late and go stargazing in the Mojave National Preserve

 - 7. Spend a day at Joshua Tree National Park

 - 10. Calico Ghost Town